 When these services are undertaken by an FBO, the airport sponsor typically receives a fuel flowage fee per gallon of fuel.
 By way of agreement with the airport sponsor, FBOs would be required to pay a fuel flowage fee for each gallon of fuel sold or received into inventory.
 In the case of self-fueling entities, a fuel flowage fee could apply for each gallon of fuel dispensed.
 Fuel flowage fees are typically paid on a "cents per gallon" basis.
 In some instances, fuel flowage fees will be established based upon the type of aviation activity.
-For example, commercial airline service operators may be assessed a higher fuel flowage fee than general aviation aircraft or no fuel flowage fees can also be distinguished by type of fuel (100LL or Jet A).
+For example, commercial airline service operators may be assessed a higher fuel flowage fee than general aviation aircraft or no fuel flowage fee at all if being assessed a landing fee (to be discussed in the next section).
+Fuel flowage fees can also be distinguished by type of fuel (100LL or Jet A).

 The owner of the fuel farm can also be the airport sponsor or an FBO operator.
 If the airport sponsor owns the fuel farm and the FBO operator undertakes the fueling activities, then a separate fuel storage fee can be charged or a higher fuel flowage fee may be assessed.
 Fuel flowage fees oftentimes range from \$0.03 cents per gallon to \$0.20 cents per gallon.

 The airport's current fuel flowage fee is \$0.07 cents per gallon according to the strategic business plan.
 Some airports in the region are collecting a higher rate upwards of \$0.12 cents per gallon.
 The airport should consider incrementally increasing its fuel flowage fee over coming years to better its revenue potential and overall financial outlook.
 It is also recommended that the rate be based on fuel delivered to the vendor with those records provided by the vendor.